Parks/ Recreation/ Tourism

 The Village of Princeville strives to provide a safe and clean aquatic facility for the enjoyment of the community.
 Please call Village Hall, 309-385-4765, or the Aquatic Center, 309-385-4740 with any questions or concerns.
 The Pool Committee consists of Village Board Members, Andrew Ehnle, Teresa Gilroy and Adam Geiger.

 “Like” the Princeville Aquatic Center Facebook page or watch this website for more information.
 Contact Princeville Village Hall (309) 385-4765 with any questions.
-Will reopen in May 2018.
+Opens May 26, 2018.

 Princeville Heritage Museum